snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

 Message Passing Parallelism
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Dakota uses a “single program-multiple data” (SPMD) parallel programming
+Dakota uses a "single program-multiple data" (SPMD) parallel programming
 model.
 It uses message-passing routines from the Message Passing
 Interface (MPI)
 standard :cite:p:`Gro94`, :cite:p:`Sni96` to
 communicate data between processors.
 The SPMD designation simply denotes
 that the same Dakota executable is loaded on all processors during the
 parallel invocation.
-This differs from the MPMD model (“multiple
+This differs from the MPMD model ("multiple
-program-multiple data”) which would have the Dakota executable on one or
+program-multiple data") which would have the Dakota executable on one or
 more processors communicating directly with simulator executables on
 other processors.
 The MPMD model has some advantages, but heterogeneous
 executable loads are not supported by all parallel environments.
 Moreover, the MPMD model requires simulation code intrusion on the same
 order as conversion to a subroutine, so subroutine conversion (see
-Section `[advint:direct] <#advint:direct>`__) in a direct-linked SPMD
+:ref:`Developing a Direct Simulation Interface <advint:direct>`)
-model is preferred.
+in a direct-linked SPMD model is preferred.

 .. _`parallel:SLP:message:part`: